Lizzi-Busy/freezam/README.md

 Audio fingerprinting and recognition algorithm implemented in Python.

-This program will match the recorded snippet against the fingerprints held in the database, returning the title of the song being played.
+Users may create a customized music database, view spectral analyses of a song, and identify a song from noisy snippets.
 Main functionality of this program has been tested on Windows 10.

 ## Description